Intro0siddiqui/Elmiclan/docs/CODEBASE_MAP.md

 ## 5. Routing & Navigation

-- **`src/middleware.ts`**: The **Next.js Middleware** file.
-It's currently disabled to avoid conflicts with the `localStorage`-based session management but is intended to protect all routes under `/dashboard/*` by checking for a valid session cookie.
 - **`src/lib/constants.ts`**: Defines application-wide constants, most importantly `NAV_ITEMS`, which an-configures the labels, icons, and minimum required rank for each item in the dashboard sidebar.

 ## 6. Backend Logic & AI Flows (Genkit)

 - **`src/ai/genkit.ts`**: Initializes and configures the core Genkit `ai` instance, setting up the connection to the Google AI provider.
 - **`src/ai/dev.ts`**: The development entry point for Genkit, which imports and registers all active flows.
-- **`src/ai/flows/validate-invite-code.ts`**: A secure, server-side Genkit flow for validating user invite codes.
+- **`src/ai/flows/validate-invite-code.ts`**: A secure, server-side Genkit flow for validating user invite codes from Firestore.
 This is the backend logic for the signup process.
 - **`src/ai/flows/set-custom-claim.ts`**: A secure, server-side Genkit flow for administrators to assign ranks to users.
 This is a critical piece of the access control system.
 - **`src/ai/flows/rank-advisor.ts`**: An AI-powered Genkit flow that provides personalized recommendations to users on how to advance in rank.
 - **`src/ai/flows/send-secure-message.ts`**: A secure, server-side Genkit flow that uses the `matrix-js-sdk` to send E2EE messages.
 This keeps all sensitive credentials and logic off the client.